hansdejongehv/TSUSB/README.md

 Helper programs for [TurtleStitch](https://turtlestitch.org) workshops.
 The 5 programs below are available or will come available.
 Further, there is documentation.
 ## Documentation
 The documentation folder contains a detailed descriptions of how workshops can be run and how to use the helper programs.
+Also how to run TurtleStitch with a local host.
 ## TSStart
 A program that will start the default browser with the TurtleStitch page opened.
 It comes in three flavours:
-1. For when TurtleStitch is used remotely, so open turtlestitch.org/run
+1. **TSStart-Remote** For when TurtleStitch is used remotely, so open turtlestitch.org/run
-2. For when TurtleStitch is used with a local server
+2. **TSStart-LocalHost** For when TurtleStitch is used with a local host
-3. For when TurtleStitch is using an off-line file
+3. **TSStart-LocalFile** For when TurtleStitch is using a local file

 Take one of these three files, copy it locally to e.g. the desktop, rename it to TurtleStitch.exe and then use it to start TurtleStitch.
 Benefits: